tdo95/brief-docx/README.md

 - Allow users to create/upload their own document templates
   - This would require third party file storage.
 Users can fill out a form to define the variables within the template.
 The values within the form can be use to dynamically create the form component needed to edit a document generated from the template.
 - Incorporate grammerly or some similar api for writing assistance
+- Add support for document sharing on various social medias and through email
 ### Future Improvements

 - There is some latency loading the pdf in the display modal on dashboard.
 The reasoning for this is 3-fold